Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Autonomous and Distributed Underlay DSA for Cognitive Radio Networks

-In this paper, the architectural approach proposed for modeling nonlinear systems was chosen based upon the NARX neural networks \cite{lin1996learning}.
-Specifically, we choose the NARX neural network to implement the cognitive engine in a CR.
-Fig. \ref{CE} illustrates the block diagram of an SU with its cognitive engine based on the NARX neural network, as well as other processing steps for the inputs and output of the neural network.
-The function of this cognitive engine will be to aid in the setting of power control and AMC parameters for a transmitting SU, by predicting for different transmit settings the throughput $\hat{T}$ (equivalently the CQI or AMC mode) of the nearest PN link.
-Under our imposed practical condition of no exchange information between the primary and secondary networks, a CR can only estimate the modulation order after performing modulation classification signal processing on the PN transmissions.
+Fig. \ref{CE} illustrates the block diagram of an SU with its cognitive engine based on the NARX neural network, as well as other processing steps associated with the inputs and output of the neural network.
+The function of this cognitive engine will be the setting of power control and AMC parameters for a transmitting SU, by predicting for different transmit settings the throughput $\hat{T}$ (equivalently the CQI or AMC mode) of the nearest PN link.
+Under our imposed practical condition of no exchange of information between the primary and secondary networks, a CR can only estimate the modulation order (after performing modulation classification signal processing on the PN transmissions) and immediately has no direct way to know the coding rate in use.
 Moreover, practical limitations further dictate that the modulation classification can only be performed on the one primary transmission that it is being received with strongest power (usually this is the closest one), making the other transmissions be interference.
 It is assumed that the estimation of modulation type does not rely on the SU accessing any information from the PN feedback channel and is error free using any of the methods existing in the literature (e.g. \cite{b16} or \cite{b28}).
-Since the modulation order setting of a primary link provides a coarse indication of its SINR, this is, of the effect that a SU transmission at some power level has on the primary link, we configure the NARX neural network cognitive engine to have as inputs the most recent values of assigned transmit power levels at the SU ($u_2(n)$) and, corresponding to these transmit power levels, the inferred modulation order ($u_2(n)$) being used in the closest primary link.
-The output of the NARX neural network cognitive engine is the predicted throughput (i.e. $y(n)$ in Fig. \ref{NARXNN} corresponds to $\hat{T}(n)$ in Fig. \ref{CE}) at the primary link closest to the transmitting CR (which corresponds to a choice of AMC mode).
-As shown in Fig. \ref{NARXNN}, a chain of unit-delay blocks creates a sequence of prior inputs and corresponding outputs as further input to the neural network.
-Also, at the neural network, the activation function $\phi(.)$ for the hidden layer is a tangent sigmoid while the activation function used for the output layer is linear (the input layer is not truly formed by artificial neuron but rather it is conventionally included as a representation of the connections of inputs into the neural network).
+As mentioned, the modulation order setting of a primary link provides a coarse indication of its experienced SINR, and accordingly of its experienced level of interference imposed by the transmissions in the SN.
+Since this created level of the interference has direct relation with the transmit power setting at each SU, we configure the NARX neural network cognitive engine to have as inputs the most recent values of assigned transmit power levels at the SU ($u_1(n)$) and, corresponding to these transmit power levels, the modulation order ($u_2(n)$) being used in the closest primary link that is inferred using a modulation classification technique.
+The output of the NARX neural network cognitive engine is the predicted throughput $\hat{T}(n)$ at the primary link closest to the transmitting CR.
+The predicted throughput on a primary link corresponds to a choice of AMC mode.